 Depending on the wall type, sometimes a header and footer are unnecessary.

 The main goal is for the unit to have a stable level platform to sit in and do its job.

 Header and Footers can be built out of 2×4 or similar.

-Basic tools will bee needed such as drill, saw, hammer, caulking and so on.
+Basic tools will be needed, such as a drill, saw, hammer, caulking, and so on.

-Every installation will be different with the below steps the basics of an install.
+Every installation will be different with the below steps; the basics of an installation.